Russ, Madie, Leo, Jeremy, Jeremy and meeeeeeee!!!

 I man the anchor and enjoy the spray and wind as the others make their way first to me and on to Leo

 From here down we are on the standard route though the extra water makes it seem anything but standard

 We soon leap frog the other group and continue our way down

-So the usual exit is to continue down 45mon or so to the Kalang (Kanangra Creek and Kanangra brook) junction and then mudering gully or manslaughter ridge.
-We though we might try another option
+So the usual exit is to continue down 45mon or so to the Kalang (Kanangra Creek and Kanangra brook) junction and then up murdering gully or manslaughter ridge.
+We thought we might try another option

 We make good time and eat the elevation but are nervous we will get cliffed out.
 The map wasn’t exactly inspiring.
 About half way up I spot a vegetated gully coming in to the side.
 I reckon that will go.
 Says I